khrj/repl.deploy/README.md

 ## FAQ

 - **Q: What does `run="./repl.deploy --standalone node index.js"` do?**
-  A: It the Replit `Run` button run the daemon instead of executing the program directly, which then executes/re-executes the program on `git push`
+  A: It makes the Replit `Run` button run the daemon instead of executing the program directly, which then executes/re-executes the program on `git push`

 - **Q: Does repl.deploy need to be downloaded every time the program is run?**
   A: No, repl.deploy only needs to be downloaded once per repl